Robert Black (conductor): Life

 He appeared at the Bang on a Can Festival in New York, the New York Philharmonic's Horizons Festival, the Warsaw Autumn Festival, the ISCM's World Music Days in Athens, the New England Conservatory Jazz Festival, the Grand Teton Festival, and the LSU Contemporary Music Festival.

-His recordings include: Elliott Carter's In Sleep, in Thunder, Ralph Shapey's Radical Traditionalism, Schoenberg's Pierrot Lunaire with Phyllis Bryn-Julson, Stravinsky's Dumbarton Oaks Concerto, Tod Machover's Nature's Breath and Towards the Centre, Miriam Gideon's Five Sonnets From Shakespeare and Symphonica brevis Louise Talma's Full Circle, Charles Wuorinen's New York Notes, William Thomas McKinley's Boston Overture, Stephen Jaffe's The Rhythm of the Running Plough, Stephen Dembski's Spectra, Joseph Koykkar's Composite, Maxine Warshauer's Revelation, Mitch Hampton's Three Minute Waltz, Paul Renz's Symphonic Poem, David Macbride's Nocturnos de la ventana and works by Beethoven, Roger Sessions and John Cage.
+His recordings include: Elliott Carter's In Sleep, in Thunder, Ralph Shapey's Radical Traditionalism, Schoenberg's Pierrot Lunaire with Phyllis Bryn-Julson, Stravinsky's Dumbarton Oaks Concerto, Tod Machover's Nature's Breath and Towards the Centre, Miriam Gideon's Five Sonnets From Shakespeare and Symphonica brevis Louise Talma's Full Circle, Charles Wuorinen's New York Notes, William Thomas McKinley's Boston Overture, Jonathan Feist's Fog of Clusters, Stephen Jaffe's The Rhythm of the Running Plough, Stephen Dembski's Spectra, Joseph Koykkar's Composite, Maxine Warshauer's Revelation, Mitch Hampton's Three Minute Waltz, Paul Renz's Symphonic Poem, David Macbride's Nocturnos de la ventana and works by Beethoven, Roger Sessions and John Cage.

 Robert Black came to serious composition very late in his life.
 His works were particularly influenced by Charles Wuorinen and Ralph Shapey, and include Underground Judges, Three Pieces for Violin and Piano, later reworked as the orchestral work Capriccio (Blown Apart), and Earth Fire, for viola and piano.
 His sole piece for solo piano was Foramen Habet!, dedicated to Beveridge Webster.
 A recording titled "The Art of Robert Black" includes several of his works.

 Robert Black died of melanoma in Palo Alto, California, on November 14, 1993, aged 43, survived by his wife, parents and two siblings.